 - 1/4 yard of brown felt (for tree)

-- Sheets of felt in various colors (around 40 cents at Walmart and craft stores) – think flowers, pumpkins, snow, leaves, greenery.
+- Felt variety pack – sheets of felt in various colors for flowers, pumpkins, snow, leaves, greenery.
 Colors I suggest are:

 — light or bright green